SkygearIO/guides/cms/cms-import.md

 This is what we need:

 1. Allow users to import a list of comments.
-2. We will use `comment` as an indenitfier.
+2. We will use `comment` as an identifier.
 When there are two identical comments, they are considered as duplicated records.
 3. When there are duplicated records, we will throw an error to the users.
-4. To correctly assoicate every comment to a blogpost, we should also input the blogpost's title next to each comments.
+4. To correctly associate every comment to a blogpost, we should also input the blogpost's title next to each comments.

 ```yml
 site: